usdoj-crt/beta-ada/_pages/_resources/title-iii-manual.md

 If an alteration is planned on the third floor of a building and an elevator is not required, do any other ADAAG requirements apply to the third floor?
 Yes.
 All other ADAAG requirements, aside from the requirement for an elevator, apply to the third floor.
+{% enddetails %}

+### III-6.4000 Alterations:

-III-6.4000 Alterations: Historic preservation.
+Historic preservation.
 Alterations to historic properties must comply with the historic property provisions of ADAAG, to the maximum extent feasible.
 Under those provisions, alterations should be done in full compliance with the alterations standards for other types of buildings.
 However, if following the usual